nvisionative/nvQuickBrandsNavBar/README.md

 # nvquick Brands Navbar

-> This is a web-component to display a brands navbar on websites.
+> This is a web-component to handle the display of a brands navigation bar across all website properties within the overarching brand portfolio.

 ## Getting Started